What is shift work sleep disorder (SWSD)?

 What are the symptoms of shift work sleep disorder (SWSD)?

 Not every shift worker suffers from SWSD.
-However, if you are a shift worker and experience any of these symptoms, you should talk to your doctor.
+It is estimated that 10% to 40% of shift workers have SWSD.
+If you are a shift worker experiencing any of these symptoms, talk to your doctor.

 What are the consequences of shift work sleep disorder (SWSD)?